alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 a = 972;
 ```

 `mov    DWORD PTR [rbp-0x4],0x3cc` is setting the memory at address `rbp - 4` to `972`. `[rbp - 4]` IS our local variable `a`.
-The computer doesn't actually know the name of the variable we use in our code, it simply reffers to memory addresses on the stack.
+The computer doesn't actually know the name of the variable we use in our code, it simply refers to memory addresses on the stack.

 This is the state of the stack and the registers after this operation: